ryansun96/RedditGCTopics/README.md

   - Data Factory, for ETL `ndjson` into SQL Database.
 This tool has an easy-to-use GUI to compose pipelines, much like SQL Server Integration Service (**SSIS**).
 It is *hard* to debug, however.
   - SQL Database.
 We choose to use traditional relational database management system (**RDBMS**) because we need to *join* posts with comments, as well as filtering on various columns.
 There is no obvious advantage of using a document database (e.g. MongoDB), only obvious *disadvantages*.

 - Apache Spark (on Azure HDInsight).
+Apache Spark provides various machine learning algorithms out-of-the-box.
+It also scales well for compute-and-memory-intensive tasks, like LDA (mentioned below).

 - NLTK (Natural Language ToolKit).
-There are many fancy NLP
+There are many fancy NLP packages, however NLTK still does a good job cleaning and tokenizing the corpus.

 ## Data and pre-processing